Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 - Both pure and inplace_triv have default copy, move and destruction.
 - With inplace it gets a bit more tricky, we cannot just copy the storage object byte for byte.
-- Agian, same issue, how do we get the closure out of storage in those operations?
+- Again, same issue, how do we get the closure out of storage in those operations?
 - Let's first look at the destruction. >>
 ---